Mina Harker: Dracula

 After Dracula learns of this plot against him, he takes revenge by visiting - and biting - Mina at least three times.
 Dracula also feeds Mina his own blood, dooming her to become a vampire should she die.
 Afterwards, he kills Renfield and destroys all of the copies of their compiled records except for one, which Dr. Seward kept in a safe.
 The rest of the novel deals with the group's efforts to spare Mina a vampiric fate by tracking and attempting to kill Dracula.
 When Van Helsing attempts to bless her by placing a host against her forehead it burns her flesh, leaving a scar, thus proving that Dracula has made her unholy.
 Mina slowly succumbs to Dracula's influence, switching back and forth from a state of consciousness to one of semi-trance, during which she is telepathically connected with Dracula.
 Mina then uses her inherent telepathic abilities to track Dracula's movements under the hypnotism of Van Helsing.
 Dracula later flees back to his castle in Transylvania, followed by the entire group who split up.
 As Van Helsing takes Mina with him on his journey to Dracula's castle to slay the Brides of Dracula, the rest of the party attempt to locate and raid the ship Dracula is using, to ambush him.
-As time goes on, Helsing's ability to hypnotize Mina to obtain intelligence on the whereabouts of Count Dracula diminishes significantly.
+As time goes on, Van Helsing's ability to hypnotize Mina to obtain intelligence on the whereabouts of Count Dracula diminishes significantly.
 Her appearance and manner become more vampire-like, to the point where she even loses her appetite as well as her ability to stay awake during the day despite multiple attempts by Van Helsing to wake her.
+But at night, is much more spry and active to the doctor's disturbance.

-While Mina and Van Helsing are at camp, Helsing finely crumbles a sacred wafer in a circle around Mina as she sleeps during the daytime.
+While Mina and Van Helsing are at camp, Van Helsing finely crumbles a sacred wafer in a circle around Mina as she sleeps during the daytime.
 Upon waking, she is unable to cross the circle at all.
 Van Helsing does this as a test; if Mina is unable to exit the circle, he reasons that vampires would be unable to enter, as well.
 This is confirmed when, later in the night, the brides come to the camp, but are unable to cross the ring around Mina and Van Helsing.
 The brides beckon her to join them but fail to do so (which Van Helsing is relieved at when he notices how Mina looks at them with fear and disgust, and he realizes she isn't like them yet); with that, they fly back to Dracula's castle before sunrise, where they meet their demise at Van Helsing's hands.
+Curiously, when Van Helsing is about to stake the first bride, he's stopped by her beauty and hesitates.
+But is snapped out of it by a "soul wail" from Mina though is unsure if he imagined it or she used some of her newfound power to help him.